ericgarciaresearch/noaa_sedna/README.md

 	* See SLURM script examples at the end of this README

 Script Components:
 1. SLURM request block.
-This is where you specified the resources you want suchas memory, number of cores, and several other option
+This is where you specified the resources you want such as memory, number of cores, and several other options
 2. You do need to include the activation of modules, dependencies, software, etc in your script.
 3. Your actual code, program execution, etc.